SURFnet/nonweb-sso-osx/README.md

 If you want to see it in action, check out the sample app in this repository.

+For background information and investigation into the best practices that were implemented in this SDK, see [this page](https://github.com/SURFnet/nonweb-demo/wiki/OSX).

 HOW TO USE THE LIBRARY
 -----